pivotal/docs-tap/getting-started.md

     kubectl apply -f resource-claims-rmq.yaml
     ```

-1. In `rabbitmqcluster-reader.yaml`, ensure relevant RBAC is in place for the users.
+1. In `rabbitmqcluster-reader.yaml`, ensure you have RBAC enabled for all users.
 The following example grants `get`, `list` and `watch` to all `rabbitmqcluster` resources for all authenticated
 users.

 >**Note:** The specifics of these permissions vary depending on the desired level
-of access to such resources.
+of access to resources.

     ```
     # rabbitmqcluster-reader.yaml